JulioPDX/ccnp_enarsi_lab_manual/README.md

 ### Create Topology

 Feel free to copy the topology I created above.
 I also included the export under the eve_topology folder.
 Once that is done make sure each node has a connection to the same network as your Ansible control machine (light gray connections in the topology above).
+Please note, this topology can be created using GNS3 or CML.
+Topology links would have to match or many updates would be required in vars files.

 ### Node Connectivity